luhm/luhm/README.md

 <br>

-Also I have experience and knowledge in:
+I also have experience and knowledge in:

 <br>